DEVSENSE/phptools-docs/docs/vscode/Debug/xdebug-linux.md

 4. (Optional) You can turn `xdebug.start_with_request=yes` (in Xdebug 2 it was xdebug.`remote_autostart = 1`).
 This option will activate the debugger on each request.
 By default Xdebug initiates the debug session only when it's instructed to, e.g. when URL has  `XDEBUG_SESSION_START` query parameter.
 That might complicate scenarios like debugging AJAX requests.

-5. Restart webserver to reload the settings, if applicable.
+5. Restart the webserver to reload the settings, if applicable.

 ## Things to try:

-You should have Xdebug configured by now, you can try simple scenario:
+You should have Xdebug configured by now, you can try a simple scenario:

 1. Open Visual Studio Code
 2. Open a simple PHP file, like: